vaginessa/wank.party/README.md

     python app.py

-To run it in production, you probably want to use gunicorn behind an nginx proxy.
+To run it in production, you probably want to use uWSGI.
-There's a sample nginx config in the configs/ directory here, but you'll probably want to tweak it to suit your needs.
-Here's how you can run gunicorn, put this in your init scripts:

-    /path/to/sr.ht/bin/gunicorn app:app -b 127.0.0.1:8000

-The `-b` parameter specifies an endpoint to use.
-You probably want to bind this to localhost and proxy through from nginx.
-I'd also suggest blocking the port you choose from external access.
-It's not that gunicorn is *bad*, it's just that nginx is better.

 When running in a production enviornment, run `python app.py` at least once and then read the SQL stuff below before you let it go for good.

 nginx configuration is available in `nginx/`, modify it to suit your environment.
-**nginx is required to run sr.ht properly**.
+**nginx is required to run wank.party properly**.

 ## Becoming an admin

 You can become an admin like so:

-    $ cd /path/to/sr.ht/
+    $ cd /path/to/wank.party/
     $ source bin/activate
     $ python
     >>> from srht.database import db